AyatoShirayouki/FileServerAPI/README.md

 * #### UpdateAsync_FileDoesNotExist_ReturnsError
   - __Objective__: Verifies that UpdateAsync correctly handles attempts to update a non-existent file by returning an error.
-  - __Methodology__: Attempts to update a file using a GUID that does not correspond to any existing file.
+  - __Methodology__: Attempts to update a file using a StringKey that does not correspond to any existing file.
 It checks the method's response for error messages.
   - __Verification__: Asserts that the Success flag is false and the Errors collection contains relevant error messages.

 * #### GetAsync_FileExists_ReturnsStreamInfo